yusufkelashipour/yusufkelashipour/README.md

 # 💫 About Me:
 Hello👋, I'm Yusuf Kelashipour!
-A 3rd year Computer Science student at Wilfrid Laurier University, with an interest on full stack web development and data science.<br><br>
+A 3rd year Computer Science student at Wilfrid Laurier University, with an interest on full stack web development and data science.
+Constantly striving to learn more and more everyday!<br><br>

 # 💻 Tech Stack: